 - It is unrealistic to plan or operate the system to completely withstand or avoid being impacted by every type of extreme event.
-Instead, the NYISO must have a strategy to minimize recovery time for such types of events. - The NYISO will need to collect historic NYS weather data. - Emergency operating procedure changes. - The manner for which the Extreme Weather Resilience Plan will be implemented. - Improved operating practices for reducing risk and recovery times. - Should NYSRC's system restoration rules be modified to address extreme weather events? - Should the NYISO's Market Participant procedures include new extreme weather mitigation requirements? - Greater use of demand management. - Training requirements. - Operating requirements for reducing risk and recovery times. - Expanded application of microgrids.
+Instead, the NYISO must have a current and forward looking strategy to mitigate and minimize recovery time for such types of events. - The NYISO will need to continue to collect historic NYS weather data as well as develop predictions of future extreme weather trends. - Emergency operating procedure changes. - The manner for which the Extreme Weather Resilience Plan will be implemented. - Improved operating practices for reducing risk and recovery times. - Should NYSRC's system restoration rules be modified to address extreme weather events? - Should the NYISO's Market Participant procedures include new extreme weather mitigation requirements? - Greater use of demand management. - Training requirements. - Operating requirements for reducing risk and recovery times.